UCLM-ARCO/uclm-arco.github.io/cittavr/content/_index.md

 {{< polaroid src="nuget - zeroc ice net.png"
             caption="NuGet: installing ZeroC package" >}}

-Press on **install** and let if finish.
+Press on **install** and let it finish.
 When done, you are ready to include the CittaVR packages!

 # Adding CittaVR assets